-College Premises are all buildings and grounds owned, leased, operated, occupied on a regular basis, controlled or supervised by the college.
+College Premises are all buildings and grounds owned, leased, operated, occupied on a regular basis - including a clinical site, controlled or supervised by the college.

 A College Sponsored Activity is any activity on or off campus authorized or supervised by the college, including but not limited to clinical placements, internships, student activities and college events such as commencements, convocations and pinnings.